shail/learn_react/learn_react_part_two.md

   - starting point of your app, root JS file
   - which transformations to make on your code
   - which location it should save the new transformed code

+- An issue with this webpack set up is that you manage two index.html files, one that you develop and then the transformed one, an option of fixing this is that whenever webpack runs, it copies the app/index.html over to /dist/index.html, already a webpack tool that allows us to do something similar

+- Need to create a new instance of HTMLWebpackPlugin and we will need to specify three things, first give it a template of what we want the newly created file to look like, second a filename, what the new file it creates will be called, and third is inject and is where you would like to inject that script, the 'head' or 'body'
+- webpack -w will watch your files and rebuild whenever a file changes
+- webpack -p will run through normal transformations and then minify your code when deploying to production

+- Babel.js is a tool for compiling JS, allows us to transform JSX into JS, you can also opt into future versions of JS and use Babel to transform future JS to modern day JS